eshadatta/exp-cite-page/README.md

 This is a prototype to create permanent identifiers for static pages such as blog posts.
 Eventually, the identifiers can be used to generate different types of permanent urls including DOIs.

+This is meant to be used with markdown files and is being currently tested with Hugo.

 ### **Current Status**
 * Needs test coverage
 * I need to narrow down an argument parser library